syncfusion-content/mobilejavascript-docs/MobileJS/api/ejmGrid.md

 {:#members:allowsorting}

-Enables or disables the sorting behavior for Grid and you can sort the Grid columns in ascending or decending order.
+Enables or disables the sorting behavior for Grid and you can sort the Grid columns in ascending or descending order.

 #### Example